 However, communities often have no access to strategic information, practical technology, and financial support to make viable enterprises.
 A handful of organizations saw this link between sustainable use of forest resources and economic development for indigenous peoples (IPs) and forest communities.
 The Non-Timber Forest Products-Exchange Programme (NTFP-EP) sprung from a need for these organizations working with forest communities to come together to push for and promote the NTFP concept for forest conservation and livelihood enhancement.

-Our strategic work has been made possible by the continued support of our partner funding organizations:
+Our strategic work has been made possible through the years by the support of our partner funding organizations: